NatusAnima/Mute-Streamer-Overload/README.md

 ### Customizing the Animation

-You can customize the text animation using the controls in the main window:
+You can customize the text animation using the controls in the main window or through the settings dialog:

 - **Min Characters**: Minimum number of characters to display at once
 - **Max Characters**: Maximum number of characters to display at once